-Provides students with an understanding of the major social policy issues affecting the current organization and delivery of human services for children and families.
-Analyzes current debates about the tensions between social policy and the doctrine of family privacy, with attention to the legal basis of state interventions and judicial decisions affecting family relationships, including parent-to-parent and child-to-parent.
+Provides students with an understanding of the major social-policy issues affecting the current organization and delivery of human services for children and families.
+Analyzes current debates about the tensions between social policy and the doctrine of family privacy, with attention to the legal basis of state interventions and judicial decisions affecting family relationships, including parent to parent and child to parent.

 SOWK 681.
-Behavioral Health Policies and Services.
+Behavioral Health Policies and Systems.
 2 Units.

-Deepens students' understanding of federal, state, and county policies and systems that affect the delivery of public and contracted behavioral health services.
-Attention is given to how differences between political perspectives, treatment philosophies, and consumer preferences can result in conflicting views that influence service options and choices.
-Historical and contemporary factors which have effected policy choices leading to minimum vs. comprehensive service mandates, target efficiencies, the adequacy and structure of funding, service parity and the continuity of care are examined.
-The ethical, legal, and public safety perspectives regarding the implementation of voluntary and involuntary, as well as population specific services are discussed.
-Disparity in the delivery and utilization of behavioral health services within culturally and racially diverse communities is studied, including how social and economic injustices and embedded distributive justice alter service access and appropriateness.
-The opportunities and clinical benefits of advocating for, developing, and delivering culturally relevant, recovery-oriented therapeutic partnerships are promoted.
+Addresses federal, state, and county policies and systems that affect the delivery of public and contracted behavioral health services.
+Addresses how differences between political perspectives, treatment philosophies, and consumer preferences can result in conflicting views that influence service options and choices.
+Promotes the clinical benefits of advocating for, developing, and delivering culturally relevant, recovery-oriented therapeutic partnerships.